 This morning though, I got to enjoy all of the perks that everybody else does on a Sunday because I had the day off!
 Since I got everything done at work that I needed to yesterday and the place where I work was shut today, I got up at 9am, made a cuppa and some breakfast and watched some television in my dressing gown.
 Later on I had a shower and some lunch, chatted a bit with family and helped make the Sunday dinner.

-Typically a Sunday something I enjoy doing it putting the Sunday roast in the oven and walking to the next village for a cheeky drink in the pub and then walking back home again for dinner.
+A Sunday doing something I enjoy means putting the Sunday roast in the oven and walking to the next village for a cheeky drink in the pub and then walking back home again for dinner.
 In the winter it can be difficult to do this everyday since it gets muddy, rainy, cold and miserable outside.
 However, April showers weren’t against us today and we headed off, wrapped up warm, for our customary Sunday afternoon drink in the pub.